lucent1090/ai_group_chat/README.md

 1. When should chatbots say something?
 2. Should user be able to choose who they are talking to?
+3. Should user always be the one who initial the talk?

 ### Getting Start